 The impact of the 1MDB scandal has been crippling for Goldman Sachs, and its ripples have affected both its status as well as its stock price.
 As the dust has cleared the role that the investment bank played in enabling the looting of billions of dollars from 1Malaysia Development Berhad (1MDB) has been put in the spotlight.

-On their part, Goldman Sachs have fired Tim Leissner, the lead banker who was in charge of 1MDB’s bonds.
+On their part, Goldman Sachs has fired Tim Leissner, the lead banker who was in charge of 1MDB’s bonds.
 As Bloomberg reports, Leissner’s plea included admitting to a slew of charges and that he ‘conspired with other employees and agents of Goldman Sachs’ to avoid discovery by the bank’s compliance and legal departments.

 That has led employees to point fingers at one another and fueled speculation of further charges.
 However, the fact that Leissner and his cohorts avoided discovery for so long is indicative of the lessons that need to be learned: